Local analysis of the history dependence in tetrahedra packings: Results

+The two denser pairs of packings are formed by a more constraint packing prepared by tapping the sample with 2 g and a less constraint packing that has been tapped with 5 g and 7 g.
+Their names are {\tt 400G2} - {\tt 10000G7} and {\tt 1600G2} - {\tt 10000G5}.
+The third pair represents fluctuation of the initial preparation by comparing two different experimental runs both tapped at 2g: {\tt 10G2} - {\tt 20G2}.
+All four of the samples tapped at 2 g were also included in reference \cite{neudecker:13}; the particle positions of all six experiments discussed in this paper can be downloaded from Zenodo \cite{zenodo}.

-The tables in the top right panels of figures \ref{fig:iso_phi} and \ref{fig:iso_c} list the $\phi_{global}$ and $C$ values of all six experiments discussed in this paper.
-The tables also show the contribution of the three different contact types towards the total number of constraints.
-In all experiments the overwhelming majority of constraints is contributed by the point and E2F contacts.
+Table \ref{tab:choice} displays the $\phi_\textnormal{global}$ and $C$ values of all six experiments discussed in this paper.
+Moreover, the table also shows the contributions of the three different contact types, $C_{F2F}$, $C_{E2F}$, and $C_{point}$, towards the total number of constraints.
+In all experiments the point contacts contribute with 52 to 57 \% the majority to the total constraint number while the face-to-face contacts provide only 3 to 7 \% of $C$; even though their constraint multiplier $m$ is twice as large as $m$ of the point contacts.
+We will provide a more detailed analysis of the contribution of the different contact types in section \ref{sec:local_constraint_contribution}.

-For an evaluation of the relative changes within the pairs an estimate for the experimental error is required.
-As shown in the supplements of reference \cite{neudecker:13} the detection of the total number of contacts has an approximate statistical error of $\pm$ 0.2.
-Unfortunately, we can not derive an error estimate for the algorithm assigning the different contact types.
-We will therefore consider $\pm$ 0.2 $C_i$ as a best case approximation of our actual errors; this corresponds to $\pm$ 0.3 for $C_{point}$, $\pm$ 0.5 for $C_{E2F}$, and $\pm$ 0.6 for $C_{F2F}$.

-Within these error estimates the relative contribution of the three contact types seems to stay constant for the {\it iso-constraint} pairs, at least in a first approximation.
-(Comparing $5g^{10k}$ and $2g^{20}$ there might be a small conversion of point to F2F contacts.)
-For the {\it iso-volume fraction} pairs the increase in $C$ is only due to an increase in the number of point and E2F contacts, not the F2F.

-The main conclusion of this global analysis is that theoretical approaches, such as the jamming paradigm, which assume that $C$ is determined by $\phi_{global}$ alone will not be sufficient to describe packings of frictional tetrahedra.

-We will therefore turn to the local-contact paradigm which assumes that the number of contacts a given particle forms will only depend on locally defined variables.
-These can be either material parameters, such as the fiction coefficient or the aspect ratio $\alpha$ of an ellipsoid.
-Or parameters which describe the neighborhood of the particle, such as volume or shape of its Voronoi cell.
-Here the former is often expressed as the local volume fraction $\phi_{local}$ which is the particle volume divided by the volume of the Voronoi cell.
-It has recently been shown experimentally that in packings of spheres \cite{aste:06} and ellipsoids \cite{schaller:15} the most likely contact number of a particles does only depend on $\phi_{local}$ (and $\alpha$ in the case of ellipsoids), {\it not} on $\phi_{global}$.
-Examples of theories compatible with the local-contact paradigm are e.g. the statistical mechanics approach to static granular media \cite{song:08,baule:13} or the the granocentric model \cite{clusel:09,corwin:10}.
+Table \ref{tab:choice} shows also that the average isotropy index $<\beta_0^{2,0}>$ is history-dependent: for the two marginally tapped samples the lower constraint packing is composed of more isotropic Voronoi cells.
+For the two pairs tapped at different g values, the more constraint packings are more isotropic.
+This behavior is in contrast to sphere packings where it was shown in \cite{schroeder-turk:10} that $<\beta_0^{2,0}>$ is independent of the preparation; only increasing monotonously with $\phi_\textnormal{global}$.
+In section \ref{sec:isotropy_local} we present a local analysis of $<\beta_0^{2,0}>$.